Chinese Characters — Origin, Formation, Evolvement, and Meanings

 Symbols on Painted Pottery Basin of Yangshao Culture (Around 5000 BC — 3000 BC) — National Museum of China (Photo by Dongmaiying)

-Including over 4500 symbols, the Oracle Bone Inscription or Jiagu Wen is the official writing system of the Shang Dynasty (1600 BC — 1046 BC), regarding royals' divination activities and historical records.
+Including over 4500 symbols, the Oracle Bone Script or Jiaguwen is the official writing system of the Shang Dynasty (1600 BC — 1046 BC), regarding royals' divination activities and historical records.

-Oracle Bone Inscription or Jiagu Wen During the Reign Period of King Wu Ding (? — 1192 BC) — National Museum of China
+Oracle Bone Script or Jiaguwen During the Reign Period of King Wu Ding (? — 1192 BC) — National Museum of China

-Including over 3700 symbols, Bronze Inscription or Jin Wen is writings carved on bronze wares, originated in the late Shang Dynasty (1600 BC — 1046 BC), thrived in Zhou Dynasty (1046 BC — 256 BC), and disappeared with the establishment of the Qin Dynasty (221 BC — 207 BC).
+Including over 3700 symbols, Bronze Inscriptions or Jinwen refer to the writings carved on bronze wares, originated in the late Shang Dynasty (1600 BC — 1046 BC), thrived in the Zhou Dynasty (1046 BC — 256 BC), and disappeared with the establishment of the Qin Dynasty (221 BC — 207 BC).

 Most Bronze Inscriptions are about praising the accomplishments of the ancestors and royals and recording important historical events.

-Small Seal Script evolved from and simplified the Large Seal Script system, and was promoted as the official writing under the command of Qin Shi Huang (259 BC — 210 BC), the first emperor in China.
+Small Seal Script (Xiaozhuan) evolved from and simplified the Large Seal Script, and was promoted to official writing under the command of Qin Shi Huang (259 BC — 210 BC), the first emperor in China, and was replaced in the late Western Han Dynasty (220 BC — 8 AD).

-The Small Seal Script was replaced in the late Western Han Dynasty (220 BC — 8 AD); however, because of the ancient style and beautiful structure of Small Seal Scripts, they have been widely used in calligraphy, seal, and stone carvings.
+However, because of the ancient style and beautiful structure of Small Seal Scripts, they have been widely used in calligraphy, seals, and stone carvings.

 Small Seal Script in Rubbing of Yishan Stele That Records and Praises Accomplishems of Qin Empire, Written by Chancellor Li Si (284 BC — 208 BC) the Creator of Small Seal Script — Beilin Museum of Xi'an

-Appearing in the early Han Dynasty (202 BC — 220 AD) and is based on Clerical Script, the Cursive Script or Cao Shu is the fastest calligraphy style to write and is relatively simple but hard to recognize.
+Appearing in the early Han Dynasty (202 BC — 220 AD) and is based on Clerical Script, the Cursive Script or Caoshu is a relatively simple calligraphy style that is the fastest to write, but comparatively hard to recognize.

-A type of calligraphy appeared in the late Han Dynasty (202 BC — 220 AD), based on the straight style of Regular Script, but writing faster and smoother.
+Semi-cursive Script or Xingshu is the type of calligraphy that appeared in the late Han Dynasty (202 BC — 220 AD), based on the straight style of Regular Script, but with faster writing and smoothness.

 Traditional Chinese Characters and Simplified Chinese Characters

-Simplified Chinese Character or Jianti Zi is the system that used some simplified symbols to replace difficult ones, published in 1956 and used in Mainland China, Singapore, and Malaysia.
+Simplified Chinese Characters or Jiantizi is the system that used some simplified symbols to replace difficult ones, published in 1956 and used in Mainland China, Singapore, and Malaysia.

 Why Use Simplified Chinese Characters?